ISMAIL-ELKHALIL/AdvenShop/README.md

 - Other:
   - OpenAI: Integration for additional services.
-  - Cloudinary: Image and video management.
+  - Cloudinary: Image and video Storage Management.

 ## License